jaeheejung/jaeheejung.github.io/papers.md

 Jung, Jae-Hee and Margit Tavits.
 "Do Referendums Change Voter Attitudes?" _Under review_.

 Jung, Jae-Hee and Zeynep Somer-Topcu.
 "United We Stand, Divided We Fall?
-The Effects of Parties’ Brexit Rhetoric on Voters’ Perceptions of Party Positions." _Under review_.
+The Effects of Parties’ Brexit Rhetoric on Voters’ Perceptions of Party Positions."

+Jung, Jae-Hee and Margit Tavits.
+"Gender Norm Violation and Attitudes toward Equality."

+#### Work in Progress

 Jung, Jae-Hee.
 "Moral Representation and Party Favorability."

-Jung, Jae-Hee and Margit Tavits.
-"Gender Norm Violation and Attitudes toward Equality."